-When you sit down to listen to an album by an artist you’ve never heard before, there’s always a certain amount of trepidation.
-For me, it takes a couple of spins to really get to the truth of the record; to understand what they’re trying to achieve, the purpose of the music.
+When you sit down to listen to an album by an unfamiliar artist, there’s always a certain amount of trepidation.
+For me, it generally takes a couple of spins to get to the truth of the record; to understand what they’re trying to achieve, the purpose of the music.

 With Australian folk-rock newcomer William Crighton’s debut self-titled album, the connection was instant.
 Crighton’s storytelling has an immediate, honest sensibility, telling the truths of his life from growing up in New South Wales' Riverina to feelings of isolation and questions of spirituality.

 If that's not enough to get your attention, Rolling Stone labelled him one of Australia's Hottest Rising Stars for 2016.
 There's no arguing with that.

 We chat to the humble musician ahead of his upcoming WOMAD appearance.

 BNKR: First off - congratulations on your debut album.
 It’s received some pretty serious praise already, being labelled as one of Australia’s hottest rising stars of 2016 by Rolling Stone.
 That must have been a pretty big deal for you!

 Crighton: Thanks so much for saying that!
 To be able to make the music that inspires you or to at least tell the stories is one thing, but another when people actually like it.
 That’s never a guarantee in any context so I’m extremely grateful that the album's done alright.

 Especially from the way we made it, down in a little place called Barrinjuck and we didn’t go into a studio or anything, it was just the place we were living at, at the time and just all hung around for a few weeks and played the songs.
 There was no time limit because we had the spot and we just set ourselves up, so there was no real stress at all.